Referenceless characterisation of complex media using physics-informed neural networks: Introduction

 A caveat of all these techniques that do not involve an external reference is that they do not completely characterise the transmission matrix.
 This is due to the fact that the intensity-only measurements used in these techniques cause phase ambiguity at the output, resulting in the relative phases between output modes being undefined~\cite{popoff_controlling_2011}.
 While a TM obtained in this manner is sufficient for the majority of imaging applications through complex media~\cite{Popoff2010a,caramazza_transmission_2019}, complete coherent information about the TM is necessary for many applications such as programmable photonic circuits~\cite{matthes_optical_2019} and in quantum information processing, where complex media are used to transport~\cite{Loffler2011,valencia_unscrambling_2020} and manipulate quantum states of light~\cite{Hugo2016,leedumrongwatthanakun_programmable_2020,goel_inverse-design_2022}.
 An extension to phase-stepping holography allows us to characterise this output phase ambiguity by interfering with different optical modes after the scattering process\cite{carpenter_110x110_2014}.
 Alternatively, phase diversity techniques can be applied to characterise this phase ambiguity by effectively measuring the output field intensity at different propagation distances in free space~\cite{gordon_coherent_2019,gordon_quantitative_2019,gordon_full-field_2019}.
 However, these methods are still subject to the dark-spot problem mentioned above or require full reconstruction of the optical field.

 In recent years, artificial neural networks such as perceptrons and convolutional neural networks have been applied for tasks such as image reconstruction, classification, and transfer through a scattering medium~\cite{Turpin2018,Borhani2018,Rahmani2018,Li2018a,Tang2022}, demonstrating their potential for learning the transfer function of a scattering medium.

-While light scattering through complex media is a linear process, its measurement in intensity is non-linear, which makes it a suitable system to model within the framework of artificial neural networks.
+While light scattering through a complex medium is a linear process, its measurement in intensity is non-linear, which makes it a suitable system to model within the framework of artificial neural networks.
 Incorporating the physical model that describes this scattering process into a neural network architecture is thus a clear contender for solving optimisation problems~\cite{Karniadakis2021}.
 Unlike general machine-learning models, physics-informed neural networks are models based on physical systems, and thus do not require treating the algorithm like a black box, but indeed a simplification tool.
 Recent advances in optics-based machine learning have not only led us towards enhanced control through linear complex media\cite{caramazza_transmission_2019,li_compressively_2021, matthes_learning_2021}, but also useful applications in non-linear microscopy~\cite{darco2022} and programming quantum gates~\cite{marcucci_programming_2020}.